 What’s the craziest thing you’ve ever done?

 This is a fun question to ask and will introduce you to a person’s wilder side.
-Their “craziest” being traveling out of the country,hiking a mountain, or dating someone?
+Their “craziest” is traveling out of the country, hiking a mountain, or dating someone?
 Since people love to recount their adventurous moments, this question almost always leads to a fun, engaging conversation.

 If you could have the answer to any question, what would that question be?